openspim/openspim.github.io/x-openspim_alignment.md

 </figcaption>
 </figure>

-Congratulations, the alignment of your OpenSPIM is now completed!
+Congratulations, the alignment of your OpenSPIM is completed!